 - Attorney Ferrara routinely speaks and presents legal education seminars on surrogacy in Connecticut and in the United States, as well as international surrogacy

-- The team at Worldwide Surrogacy is experienced and adept at recruiting the best surrogate mothers in Connecticut due to their competent, compassionate and experienced case management expertise
+- The team at Worldwide Surrogacy is experienced and adept at recruiting the best surrogates in Connecticut due to their competent, compassionate and experienced case management expertise

-To become a surrogate mother in Connecticut, apply here.
+To become a surrogate in Connecticut, apply here.